misken/hillmaker/paper/paper.md

 and joined Oakland University.
 Unfortunately, development on this version languished for a variety of technical and logistical reasons.
 So, hillmaker continued to get significant use but few improvements were made.

-In addition to industry use, hillmaker is well-suited for healthcare operations research projects involved patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation], and even information flow [@konrad2008characterizing].
+In addition to industry use, hillmaker is well-suited for healthcare operations research projects involving patient [@broyles2010statistical; @isken2011open; @helm2014design; @konrad2012using], material [@isken2002simulation], and even information flow [@konrad2008characterizing].
 Discrete event simulation is widely used in such research projects and hillmaker can aid in the statistical analysis needed for modeling